jci-metasys/basic-services-dotnet/README.md

 client.Culture = new CultureInfo("it-IT");
 ```

 Enumerations returned from a Metasys server will be in a format similar to: "reliabilityEnumSet.reliable".
-MetasysClient has a method to translate these enumerations.
-This method can be very useful if using a different HttpClient since Metasys servers do not hold translation information.
+MetasysClient has a method to translate these enumerations manually.
+This method can be very useful if using an external HttpClient since Metasys servers do not hold translation information.

 ```csharp
 // Access from the client object